-Kwiksure is proud to announce the release of our latest motorcycle license infographic.
+Kwiksure is proud to announce the release of our latest motorbike license infographic.
 Curated by our team of experts, this infographic is designed to educate our readers on the steps and requirements for different types of motorcycle licenses, as well as the differences between motorcycles and motor tricycles.
 This article offers a pared-down view of the key insights shared in the infographic.

 Applying for a Learner's Driving License

 No matter whether you’ve applied for this license before, applicants have to be at least 18 years old, complete the application form TD555, and submit it to any licensing office.
 Depending on your progress, you may also need to take the written test (Part A Test) and the competency test (Part B Test) in order to obtain the learner’s driving license.

 Similar to automobile drivers, motorcycle drivers are also required to take a road test (Part C Test) appointment either by yourself or through a designated driving school.
 In the test, several driving techniques will be tested, including but not limited to:

 Keeping an appropriate distance from the vehicle ahead

 Pulling up safely in both normal and emergency situations